Justin-Sawyer/recipeas-and-greens/README.md

 		2) If I have not yet joined the community, I would like to be prompted to join upon returning to the website.

 		The developer thought about adding a popup to prompt users to join the community.
-However, as popups are often annoying, the developer decided to allow the design aesthetics of the application speak for itself.
+However, as popups are often annoying, the developer decided to allow the design aesthetics of the application to speak for itself.

 		3) As a returning member, I want the navigation of the website to reflect my membership status.
 Thus, I want to see within the navigation links a link to my Account.
 My Account page should detail my Account settings (username, etc), recipes I have created, recipes created by others that I have favourited, and recipes that I have not yet tried.
 I want to be able to mark recipes as favourites from any page I access: the Home page, the Recipe page, the selection of recipes within a category pages, and of course from my own Account page.